surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 - **Field Type :** derives whether the result is dimension or measure.

-- **Calculation** Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.
+- **Calculation :** Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.

 > **Note :** Replace Dollar Symbol with Hashtag to fetch the appropriate data.